DigitexOfficial/api-docs/source/index.html.md

 # Introduction

-Welcome to the Digitex Futures API!
+Welcome to Digitex Futures API!

 You can use our API to get the market data and manage your orders on Digitex Futures Exchange.